The death of Sidney, Nebraska: How a hedge fund destroyed 'a good American town'

 The residents of Sidney, however, were left without the town’s major employer.

-One former employee, speaking on condition of anonymity due to fear of retribution from Singer, said, “I cried the second I got the phone call.
+One former employee, speaking on condition of anonymity due to fear of retribution, said, “I cried the second I got the phone call.
 I couldn't help it.
 I bawled.”

-The town’s mayor noted that “Cabela’s was the keystone employer in town.
+Galloway noted that “Cabela’s was the keystone employer in town.
 Everything, not everything, but most things revolved around that.”

 O’Connell, the lumberyard owner, told us that Singer “ruined Sidney.”

-"It was a good American town, a good solid USA town and [he] just destroyed it.”
+“Like I said, it was a good American town, a good solid USA town and [he] just destroyed it.”

-Before the merger, O'Connell's lumberyard did great business, but just one new home has been built in Sidney over the past two years.
+Before the merger, O'Connell's lumberyard did great business.
+But over the past two years, just one new home has been built in Sidney, he said.

-“We were going to build a new housing subdivision to meet housing needs," City official Melissa Norgard told Tucker Carlson Tonight. "...
-Instead, we are working our tails off to try to figure out a way to survive.”
+City official Melissa Norgard told Tucker Carlson Tonight, “We were going to build a new housing subdivision to meet housing needs ... instead, we are working our tails off to try to figure out a way to survive.”

 Tucker Carlson Tonight found the proposed subdivision.
 It’s full of empty lots.
 The houses were never built.